TheAmlanSaikia/Neog-Interview-practice/questions.md

 "Tanay" - then show, "He is our FUNNY mentor!"
 "Swapnil" - then show, "He helps us CONQUER jobs!"
 "Akanksha" - then show, "She is our CHEERFUL Interviewer!"

+Question 10 from interview question to be done,